-- Basic Grant Use for all Title I-A expenses not included in one of the other purpose codes. - Homeless (Optional) May be used to create a separate budget for the required funds set-aside to serve homeless students.
-These funds may also be budgeted as part of the Basic Grant purpose code. - Neglected and Delinquent (Optional) May be used to create a separate budget for funds set-aside to provide services to students in local institutions or community day programs for neglected or delinquent children.
+- Basic Grant Use for all Title I-A expenses not included in one of the other purpose codes. - Homeless (Required) Must be used to create a separate budget for the required funds set-aside to serve homeless students. - Neglected and Delinquent (Optional) May be used to create a separate budget for funds set-aside to provide services to students in local institutions or community day programs for neglected or delinquent children.
 These funds may also be budgeted as part of the Basic Grant purpose code. - Parent Engagement Required for districts with Title I-A allocation greater than \$500,000. - Private Schools Required for all private school expenses.
 Use to create a separate budget for the private school equitable share services. - Pre-School (Optional) May be used to create a separate budget for funds set-aside to provide preschool programs that are not part of the schools' Title I-A allocations. - Professional Development (Optional) May be used for district-funded professional development for teachers in Title I-A schools that is not part of the schools' Title I-A allocations. - Summer School (Optional) May be used to create a separate budget for funds set-aside to provide summer school programs that are not part of the schools' Title I-A allocations.
 These funds may also be budgeted as part of the Basic Grant purpose code.